 Although there is some evidence behind this in particular for health care, however the specific conditions for the effective use of HEPA filters in your home can depend on the airflow capacity of the HVAC unit, the room configuration, the number of people occupying the room, and the position of the filter.
 There is no evidence suggesting portable HEPA filter units will help reduce the risk in your home.

 We hope that these ventilation tips can help you reduce the risk of COVID and other viruses in your home and workplace.
-If you are interested in a whole house fan system, give the ventilation experts at Solatube a call on 13 16 19 or visit our website.
+If you are interested in a whole house fan, room ventilation or a solar roof ventilation system, give the ventilation experts at Solatube a call on 13 16 19 or visit our website.